VaclavDedik/jboss-seam/examples/noejb/readme.txt

 4. Build Seam by running "ant" the Seam root directory

-5. Build and deploy the example by running "ant -f build.tomcat.xml" in the Seam "examples/noejb" directory
+5. Build and deploy the example by running "ant deploy.tomcat" in the Seam "examples/noejb" directory

 6. Start Tomcat